cyberis/org/README.md

 * Demote (shift right) headline with Alt-Right
 * Promote (shit left) headline with Alt-Left
 * Insert break on the fly when typing a '*'
-* TODO keyword is colord in red
+* TODO keyword is colored in red
+* Rudimentary state cycling TODO -> NEXT -> DONE with Shift-Right/Shift-Left
 ## Roadmap

 * Structure editing